BlueAndi/Pixelix/README.md

 For changing whats displayed, go to its web interface.
 Use the same credentials than for the captive portal in variant 1.
 In the "Display" page you can change it according to your needs.

 # User Interface
 * Pixelix can be controlled with buttons.
-Most of the development are supported with just one user button.
+Most of the development boards are supported with just one user button.
   * One button control:
     * 1 short pulse: Activates the next slot.
     * 2 short pulses: Activates the previous slot.